cmwylie19/prometheus-workshop/README.md

 }
 ```

-Prometheus has a lot of resources on how to instrument your application.
+Prometheus has resources on how to instrument your application.
 Here is a link to get you started:
 - [Prometheus Website](https://prometheus.io/docs/guides/go-application/)